 What the 2025 Science Confirmed About How the Body Stores Trauma

-The pace of research on bioenergetic memory, somatic memory, and intergenerational trauma has accelerated dramatically in the past two years, and 2025 produced several landmark studies that deserve careful attention.
-What is striking about this body of research is not just the depth of the findings but the specificity.
-Scientists are no longer just suggesting that emotional experience influences biology.
-They are identifying the exact molecules, the exact genes, and the exact generational transmission pathways involved.
+Research on bioenergetic memory and intergenerational trauma has accelerated, and what is striking is the specificity.
+Scientists are no longer only suggesting that emotional experience shapes biology.
+They are naming the exact molecules, genes, and transmission pathways involved.

 The Yale Syrian Refugee Study